irusri/geniesys/README.md

 Licence & Contributors
 ======================

-This work is licenced under the Free and Open Source licence
+This work is under Free and Open Source licence

 Contributions are welcome!